Free Kitchen Hacks eBook

 Plus, they come together quickly and with just 7 ingredients.
 Something that, as a busy mom (who doesn’t want to settle for boring food), I truly value!

-- Sweet potato.
-One large sweet potato usually measures in around 1 pound.
+One large sweet potato and one large zucchini typically measure in around 1 pound each.

 Sweet Potato Zucchini Fritters Tips and Tricks